Xu Yongyue: Role in wrongful execution of Nie Shubin

 In 1994, police officers in the Hebei suburb of Shijiazhuang found a highly decomposed female corpse in a cornfield between Shijiazhuang Hydraulic Parts Factory and Kongzhai Village.
 Near the corpse police found a bicycle, a dress and underwear.
 After on-the-spot investigation, the police determined that this was a road rape and murder case.
 20 year old Nie Shubin was one of the first bicyclists to pass by the area after police discovered the scene.
 He was arrested on the spot.

 In an extremely short surprise trial characteristic of the "Strike Hard" campaigns of the era, Nie was charged on April 20, 1995, arraigned on the 22nd, convicted on the 25th, issued a death warrant on the 26th, and executed by firing squad on the 27th.
 On the 28th, Nie's father went to the detention center to deliver daily necessities for his son as usual, when the staff told him, "don't come again, your son was executed yesterday."

 At the time, an official in the Hebei procuratorate raised an objection, believing that beyond the (likely forced) confession, there was no other evidence of Nie's guilt, and demanded that the sentence be changed.
 Reportedly it was Xu Yongyue as secretary of the Hebei Political and Legal Committee, who ordered security officials "to kill, and to kill quickly."

 In 2005, convicted murderer Wang Shujin confessed to the "1994 rape and murder case in a cornfield in the western suburbs of Shijiazhuang", and a team of investigators from the Hebei Province High People's Court began to review Nie's conviction.
 Xu Yongyue, by then Minister of State Security, reportedly came forward and made great efforts to obstruct the investigation, leaning on former colleagues in Hebei and other senior MSS officials.
 Hebei provincial authorities attempted to strongarm Wang Shujin to revise his confession, including under threat of torture.

 In 2015, the Hebei Province High People's Court, which upheld Nie’s murder conviction in 1995 (clearing the way for his execution), expressed "sincere apologies" to his parents on Weibo, and vacated his criminal conviction.
 The parents were awarded 2.68 million yuan by the Chinese government in 2017 after the Supreme People's Court announced Nie's innocence in December 2016.

 Minister of State Security

 Xu was appointed Minister of State Security in March 1998.

-Xu was an alternate member of the 15th Central Committee of the Chinese Communist Party and a full member of the 16th Central Committee of the Chinese Communist Party.
+Xu was an alternate of the 15th Central Committee of the Chinese Communist Party and a full member of the 16th Central Committee of the Chinese Communist Party.